-More than 90% of the people who face criminal charges in federal court face a sentencing hearing.
+More than 90% of the people charged with federal crimes face a sentencing hearing.
 Federal judges will rely upon the U.S. Federal Sentencing Guidelines.
-I offered a brief history of sentencing guidelines in an earlier article I wrote about Aberrant Behavior.
-By reading about that history, visitors of Prison Professors can learn how and why judges use the U.S. Federal Sentencing Guidelines.
+I offered a brief history on sentencing guidelines in an earlier article I wrote about Aberrant Behavior.
+By reading about that history, visitors of Prison Professors can learn how and why judges rely upon the U.S. Federal Sentencing Guidelines.

 As a legal term, diminished capacity implies that the individual didn’t know he was committing an offense.
 The person may plead guilty to committing a crime.
 But if the person didn’t know that he was committing a crime, the judge may be more inclined to have mercy when imposing the sentence.

 According to the theory of diminished capacity, a person who knowingly commits a crime, and knowingly makes victims of other people, deserves a severe sentence.
 A person that commits a crime, but doesn’t know that he is committing a crime, may be worthy of mercy.

 From a common sense perspective, it seems reasonable that a judge would impose a lighter sentence on some people.
 In fact, the U.S. Supreme Court has made several rules that allow judges to consider mitigating factors at sentencing.
 Judges can consider all types of mitigating factors, including:

 Prosecutors will likely oppose requests for mercy.
 That’s their job.
 In the past, we’ve had several people that, while serving as Attorney General, issued policies that directed all prosecutors to charge defendants as severely as possible.
 For example, under President Trump, the Attorney General Sessions has a policy that required prosecutors to object to any arguments that could lead to a downward departure.